eshaz/wasm-audio-decoders/src/flac/README.md

     ```
 ## Examples

-### Decoding multiple files using a **single** instance of `OggOpusDecoderWebWorker`
+### Decoding multiple files using a **single** instance of `FLACDecoderWebWorker`

-This example shows how to decode multiple files using a single `OggOpusDecoderWebWorker` instance.
+This example shows how to decode multiple files using a single `FLACDecoderWebWorker` instance.
 This code iterates over an array of input files (Array of Uint8Arrays) and queues up each file to be decoded one at a time.

 First, wait for the decoder to become ready by calling `decoder.ready`.